pketh/pketh.github.io/_posts/2025-12-02-lifetime-plans.md

 No one technically _had_ to upgrade, but in a year or so, everybody did, because we wanted those sweet quality-of-life improvements, nicer design, and exciting new features.
 But eventually every product being continually developed will become [good enough](https://www.removepaywall.com/search?url=https://www.wired.com/2004/06/word-refuseniks-never-upgrade) for its target market.

-When that happens, companies (especially the [VC-backed](https://pketh.org/organic-software.html) kind) now need to contrive new and increasingly stick-like reasons for customers to pay again.
+When that happens, companies (particularly the [VC-backed](https://pketh.org/organic-software.html) kind) now need to contrive new and increasingly stick-like reasons for customers to pay again.
 From made-for-marketing [‘features’](https://www.youtube.com/watch?v=oXtvAQ-e0iE) that suck to use IRL, to breaking compatibility with older versions, to spamming you with marketing notifications and embedded ads.
-Their relationship with customers goes from symbiotic to leech-like.
+Their relationship with customers goes from symbiotic to parasitic.

 On the other hand, the pursuit of completeness should be an ideal fit for subscription software because theoretically they incentivize stability, polish, and helpful improvements.